alpenlabs/verifiable-garbling/README.md

 | random_30mil_gates |30,000,000   |  411,441  |29,588,559 |      0    |  37,706,006,528    |

 More detailed benchmarks and estimates of time and cost of producing proofs is at [the google sheets](https://docs.google.com/spreadsheets/d/1eevdDvaPIOrKF8rlpQFpkSJ2ttlDV_-BcC1MkK_ywR4/edit?gid=855613280#gid=855613280).

+## Troubleshooting

+### Common Issues

+**"No such file or directory" when running examples:**

+- Ensure you're in the project root directory
+- Check that the circuit file exists.
+- Check that the seed file exists.

+**GPU setup issues:**

+- Verify NVIDIA drivers: `nvidia-smi`
+- Check Docker is running: `docker ps`
+- Ensure all GPUs are visible: `nvtop`

+**Proof generation fails:**

+- Try with `RISC0_DEV_MODE=1` first to test without actual proof generation
+- Check available disk space (proofs can be large)

 ## Limitations, Optimizations and TODOs